 TravelOptions.setDownhill(award) with a positive value (the default is -10).

-This returns polygons which mark the area which are only reachable by bike.
+This returns polygons which mark the area which are reachable by car.
 The default travel speed is determined by the speed limit tagged to a certain street in OpenStreetMaps.
 This option also considers one-way streets and traffic lights and other turning restrictions.